What Goes in a Backup Fishing Kit?

-Based on: backup kit category definition, real-world recovery workflow analysis, and component-role mapping
+Based on: backup kit category definition, real-world failure-mode analysis, and component-role mapping

 Best for: bank anglers, short-session anglers, travel and hiking anglers, anyone who loses time rebuilding a rig during an active bite window